 Another problem is that Otter.ai only records audio conversations.
 So, you might not find it useful if you want a video recording of your meeting.

-The Otter.ai meeting assistant is an AI assistant that helps users with Business and Enterprise accounts manage your meetings and events.
-It is also available to Pro account users for a limited trial.
+The Otter.ai meeting assistant is an AI bot that helps users better manage their meetings and events.
+This feature is accessible to all accounts, free and paid.

 The setup process is also easy.
 All you have to do is click on the Otter.ai profile and select Account Settings.